Healthy Homes Assessment Mohaka

 Mohaka Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory throughout Mohaka and New Zealand rental homes where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is required to all Mohaka and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records that prove compliance with the Healthy Homes Standard that apply or will apply during the tenure of their rental properties.
+• Property managers and landlords have to keep records that demonstrate compliance with the Healthy Homes Standards that apply or will be applicable throughout the tenancy period of their rental properties.

-• Property managers and private landlords have to ensure their rental properties comply to the Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenancy.
+• Private landlords and property managers are required to ensure their rental properties conform with the Healthy Homes Standards within 90 days of any new, renewed or varied lease.

-• All the boarding houses (except Kainga Ora and registered Community Housing Provider boarder household tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.

 From July 1st 2024